keizi666/charu3/README.md

 So I brazenly asked Mr. Matsumoto if he would let me take over the maintenance of this software.
 He graciously released [the source code](https://github.com/keizi666/charu3).

-This repository is a forked version of it.
+This repository, Charl3 SE, is a forked version of it.
 In this repository, I made some fixes to make it buildable in Visual Studio 2019.
 I have also fixed some issues.